pjeby/to-use/README.md

 So we've seen how to define service dependencies and default values and factories, but how do we actually start *using* an instance of `AnotherService`?
 Do we just `use(AnotherService)` in our initialization code?

 Almost!
-The `use` export of `use-this` is actually a special context: the *global defaults* context.
+The `use` export of `to-use` is actually a special context: the *global defaults* context.
 It accepts `.set()` and `.def()` to create defaults, but only lets us look things up when it's called *during the synchronous execution* of a factory function or service constructor.
 That means we can't just call it directly in our initialization code, or we'll get an error.
 (This restriction ensures there's never any truly global *state* in our apps, which helps make them more testable and less fragile.)

 So, since the global context is write-only, we have to create a new, read-write context using the `.fork()` method: